Frontend-Layers/scss-reset/README.md

 for additional modifications.

-Ready to use HTML template with all necessary frontend toolkit is there:
+Ready to use HTML template with all necessary includes is there:

 [html-initial-bundle](https://github.com/andreymatin/html-initial-bundle)